 Dairy-free protein powder

 Wondering what the deal is with protein powders on a dairy-free diet?
 Protein powders are traditionally made with whey, which is a by-product of the cheese-making process.
-This means whey (for the most part) contains lactose, making whey-based products, such as protein powders, unsuitable for anyone following a dairy-free diet.
+This means whey (for the most part) contains lactose, making whey-based products, such as protein powders, unsuitable for anyone following a strict dairy-free diet.

 But whether you’re a gym-goer or simply enjoy the convenience of protein powders, avoiding dairy doesn’t mean missing out.
 Purition dairy-free vegan is 100% plant-based and free from lactose.
-Made from 70% ground seeds, nuts and a complete plant-based protein blend, one glass provides around 15g of protein and up to 38% of your calcium RDA, depending on the flavour.
+Made from 70% ground seeds, nuts and a complete plant-based protein blend, one glass provides 15–20g of protein and up to 38% of your calcium RDA, depending on the flavour.

-If you have a serious lactose intolerance or milk allergy, you can feel safe in the knowledge that our dairy-free products are made and assembled down a meticulously managed production line within our purpose-built facility to ensure there is no cross-contamination with milk-products.
+If you have a serious lactose intolerance or milk allergy, you can feel safe in the knowledge that our dairy-free products are made and assembled down a meticulously managed production line within our purpose-built facility, to ensure there is no cross-contamination with milk-products.